Web Development for Beginners >

 Introduction

-Welcome to day four of your web development short course.
-Take a moment to appreciate the fact that, in just three days, you’ve learned so much about the web.
+Welcome to step four of your web development short course.
+Take a moment to appreciate the fact that, in just three lessons, you’ve learned so much about the web!

 You’ve gone from reading about the raw ingredients for building a website like HTML and CSS to actually using some of them on your first website.
 You also looked into some best practices of both HTML and CSS along the way, and then learned about responsive web design.

-The next two days are going to be equally filled with new lessons in web development: some advanced CSS and then getting our feet wet with the last pillar of the web, JavaScript.
+The next two tutorials are going to be equally filled with new lessons in web development: some advanced CSS and then getting our feet wet with the last pillar of the web, JavaScript.

-Today is all about colors and styles and animation.
-By the end of today, our website will be popping with color!
+This tutorial is all about colors and styles and animation.
+By the end of the lesson, our website will be popping with color!

 1. Add images to our "images" folder